Pink City - Jaipur

 Alwar and Siliserh Lake

 Alwar and Siliserh Lake are the two major attractions for the tourists visiting Rajasthan.
-When you are Umaid Heritage Resort, you are just 96 kms away from the Alwar and Siliserh Lake.
+When you are Umaid Luxury Resort, you are just 96 kms away from the Alwar and Siliserh Lake.
 But, nevertheless, we plan you a trip there and make your stay at Umaid Heritage Resort memorable.

 Shri Mahavirji Jain Temple